Ever left a meeting feeling like you were forgetting something? And then you thought to yourself, “I wish I took some notes”?

-Most importantly, the template promotes alignment between team members as leads move through the sales funnel.
+Most importantly, the note template promotes alignment between team members as leads move through the sales funnel.

 By balancing discovery questions with relevant information for leads, the template prepares sales teams to strike with purpose––and value––to close more deals.

-That’s why having a customer onboarding template matters: It puts the focus of these critical meetings on helping customers to establish quick wins.
+That’s why having a customer onboarding meeting note template matters: It puts the focus of these critical meetings on helping customers to establish quick wins.

 But proper onboarding isn’t limited to the short term.
-Once customers define what success means, your team can agree on an implementation path that not only identifies risks, but also unearths opportunities.
+Once customers define what success means, your team can agree on an implementation path that not only identifies risks but also unearths opportunities.
 Onboarding may not be a single meeting, but a series of check-ins at critical steps in the launch process.

 Long-term customer success rests on understanding and responding to your customer’s needs as they evolve.
 Meetings remain one of the most effective ways to capture customer sentiment.

 The sales-to-customer success hand-off is one of the most important transitions in the customer journey.
 It's also usually best done in a meeting.
 Without alignment between teams, customers are often left to fend for themselves––a recipe for disengagement and eventual churn.

-Organizations that get it right anticipate and account for bumps in the road, using hand-off meetings as an opportunity to make the transition as smooth as possible.
+Organizations get this meeting right by anticipating and accounting for possible bumps in the road.
+They use the hand-off meeting as an opportunity to make the transition as smooth as possible.

-This process is much easier with a customer hand-off template.
-It centralizes the most relevant customer information––unique priorities, work and communication styles, key KPIs––so that teams can understand clients better, achieve objectives faster, and earn trust quicker.
+This process is much easier with a customer hand-off meeting note template.
+It centralizes the most relevant customer information––unique priorities, work and communication styles, and key KPIs in the note––so that teams can understand clients better, achieve objectives faster, and earn trust quicker.

 This is another meeting note to definitely save in your CRM.
 Then anyone can read your meeting note and pick up right where you left off and take meaningful action where it matters the most.
-Customize it to fit any transfer.

-Understanding customer needs requires checking in at regular intervals to see how they’re doing.
-When done right, customer check-ins empower your team to collect the information needed to deliver ongoing value.
+Understanding customer needs requires meeting check-ins at regular intervals to see how they’re doing.
+When done right, a customer check-in meeting empowers your team to note down the information needed to deliver ongoing value.

-An effective customer check-in template helps teams achieve this in a few ways.
+An effective customer check-in meeting note template helps teams achieve this in a few ways.
 First, in your meeting note you can identify anything that’s changed since the last check-in.
-Second, it asks customers what isn’t working to determine areas for improvement and risks of churn.
+Second, your note template asks customers what isn’t working to determine areas for improvement and risks of churn.

-Third, it invites customers to co-create goals before your next check-in––things your team can do to reduce or solve for whatever isn’t working.
+Third, questions in the sample meeting invite customers to co-create goals before your next check-in––things your team can do to reduce or solve for whatever isn’t working.

-Customer feedback sessions are vital to making sound product decisions.
-Whether you're a customer support member, product manager, or part of the UX research team, these meetings can provide unmatched insights into how to improve the user experience.
+Customer feedback meetings are vital to making sound product decisions.
+Whether you're a customer support member, product manager, or part of the UX research team, notes from these meetings can provide helpful insights into how to improve the user experience.

 Acting on this feedback often translates to enhanced customer relationships and increased retention rates.
 But before your team can take meaningful action, they need to make sure they’re asking the right questions, noting the information that's most valuable, and sharing these notes with the people who matter.

-Our customer feedback template helps make each customer conversation more meaningful by framing feedback in context.
-It’s also shareable so your entire organization can better understand the customer perspective and translate these insights into action.
+Our customer feedback meeting note template helps make each customer conversation more meaningful by framing feedback in context.
+Share it so your product team, marketing team, and designers can better understand the customer perspective and translate these insights into action.

 Successful product development requires a combination of customer feedback, quantitative data, and a well-oiled process.
 Meetings are often the glue that brings these elements together.

-To maximize their effectiveness, we offer three unique templates designed for mission-critical steps to building and shipping features your customers will love.
+To maximize their effectiveness, we offer unique meeting notes templates designed for mission-critical steps to building and shipping features your customers will love.

 Your product won’t evolve without user research.
-And effective user research starts with effective note-taking.
+And effective user research starts with effective note-taking during the research session.

-Whether you’re focusing on design enhancements or trying to refine features, our template can be customized to capture the data and context you need to understand your customers better.
+Whether you’re focusing on design enhancements or trying to refine features, this meeting note template can be customized to capture the data and context you need to understand your customers better.

 Sprint planning is a team sport, so any notes here should be collaborative and shared with everyone involved in the sprint.
 To be successful, product owners, scrum masters, and agile team members must be aligned on everything––from agreeing on achievable goals to turning user stories into tasks.

 In an ideal world, product roadmaps prevent product teams from going off-course.
-In the real world, competing priorities and misaligned objectives can send product strategy sessions into irrelevant and unproductive territory.
+In the real world, competing priorities and misaligned objectives can send product strategy meetings into irrelevant and unproductive territory.

 Tailor it to meet your needs and ensure your team remains on path.
 Assign action items in a few clicks to keep everyone accountable.